Information Technology

 ITC 120 Programming I 3-0-3

 This course involves problem solving on the introductory level.
 Structured and object oriented programming methodologies are introduced.
 The student is exposed to sequence, selection, repetition and subprograms forming a strong foundation for later course work.
 A modern high-level language is used as a vehicle for mastering these concepts.
-Pre- or corequisite: MTH095, successful completion of the appropriate module in the Computer Assisted Pre-Algebra sequence, or eligible placement score.
+Pre- or corequisite: MTH095 or eligible placement score.

 ITC 125 Object Oriented Programming I 3-0-3